 Depilatories (Hair Removal Creams)

-Mostly, depilatory products come in cream form, but they also exist in the form of gels, lotions, and sprays.
-They're pretty simple to use, are easy to find and relatively inexpensive.
+Many depilatory products come in cream form, but they also come in gels, lotions, and sprays.
+They're pretty simple to use and relatively inexpensive.
 Some can work in a matter of minutes, breaking down the hair so that it can be easily wiped away.
 Like shaving, though, they remove hair at-or-slightly-below the level of the skin.
-Therefore, they're a temporary method that will only last a couple days at best.
+Therefore, they're a temporary method that will only last a couple of days at best.

 Sugaring comes in two forms: paste and gel.
 The paste removes hair in the direction of growth, and gel removes in the opposite direction of hair's growth.
 While it also removes the hair follicle from the root like waxing, it's less painful and gentler to the skin.